-Energy Academy Europe offers unique facilities for the development and testing of innovations, both in dedicated research facilities and in field experiments.
+Through New Energy Coalition we offer unique facilities for the development and testing of innovations, both in dedicated research facilities and in field experiments.

 “Large changes in energy investments will occur.
 While investment in exploration and production of fossil fuels will drop drastically, Investments in energy efficiency, renewables and power plants with CCS will strongly increase.”Andre Faaij

-Energy Academy Europe has a strong interdisciplinary approach.
+We have a strong interdisciplinary approach towards education and research.
 Top researchers integrate a variety of topics, addressing fundamental and applied research questions.
 We facilitate and coordinate sustainability research with international significance through our unique research facilities.